-But in the asbestos context, even if the Supreme Court justices changed their minds and allowed a large class action of all asbestos claimants to be certified, it would probably be impossible for the parties to agree on a settlement.
-Plaintiffs and defendants would have to agree on how much is needed to compensate all present and future claimants and defendants and insurers would have to agree on a formula for dividing the cost.
+In the asbestos context, even if some U.S. Supreme Court justices changed their minds and the Court allowed a large class action of all asbestos claimants to be certified, it would probably be impossible for the parties to agree on a settlement.
+Plaintiffs and defendants would have to agree on how much is needed to compensate all present and future claimants, and defendants and insurers would have to agree on a formula for dividing the cost.
 The agreement concerning the cost allocation would have to be voluntary, since class action settlements have no mechanism for forcing dissenting defendants to agree (in contrast, dissenting plaintiffs can be forced to agree since only the judge must approve the settlement).
-And while asbestos has 6,000 defendants, the largest number of defendants in a single mass tort class action settlement so far has only been a dozen -- in the Agent Orange litigation.
+While asbestos has 8,400 defendants, the largest number of defendants in a single mass tort class action settlement so far has only been a dozen-in the Agent Orange litigation.
 Schuck (1986) discusses how difficult it was for the twelve Agent Orange defendants to reach a settlement, even with an activist judge who forced them to bargain around the clock and refused to let them out until they reached an agreement.

 While asbestos litigation shares many characteristics with other mass torts, it is the only mass tort that defies resolution within the court system.
-Because of the large number of asbestos defendants, collective solution mechanisms such as class action settlements and bankruptcy that worked for other mass torts do not work for asbestos.
-A third approach to resolving asbestos litigation would be tort reforms at the state level.
-But because of forum shopping, these would only be effective if they were adopted simultaneously by a number of states.
-Reforms adopted by any one state would either have no effect, if the state has few asbestos claims, or would merely shift the focus of litigation to the next-most-favorable state, if the state has many asbestos claims.
-In the next section, I discuss how Congress proposes to solve the asbestos crisis.
+Collective solution mechanisms such as class action settlements and bankruptcy that worked for other mass torts do not work for asbestos.
+In addition, since most asbestos litigation occurs in state courts, tort reforms at the state level would be ineffective unless they were adopted simultaneously by a number of states.